PREDICT-EPFL/polydome/README.md

   publisher={IEEE}
 }

+**other related papers**
+1. Y. Lian, J. Shi, M. P. Koch, and C. N. Jones, "Adaptive robust data-driven building control via bi-level reformulation: An experimental result," 2021, arXiv:2106.05740.
+2. Y. Lian, J. Shi, and C. N. Jones, "Physically Consistent Multiple-Step Data-Driven Predictions Using Physics-based Filters," 2023, in preparation.

 ## Brief Description

 HVAC system data from an entire building, called Polydome.
-The time-series dataset (12k points) is collected in two seasonal periods (summer and winter) with a 15-minute sampling frequency.
+The time-series dataset (12k+ points) is collected in two seasonal periods (summer and winter) with a 15-minute sampling frequency.
 In paticular, part of the dataset contains the occupancy and CO2 values (1k+ points).
 The database is built based on risk-br's structure by Emilio Maddalena.

 ## Long Description